SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 To be clear, the problem has nothing to do with motivation or training.
 Most are enthusiastic to start.
 Many invest significant time and money in training.
 Rather, just as with hand washing, the real challenge is creating the open, collaborative, and transparent workplace culture necessary to sustain FIT in daily practice.
 What exactly does such a culture look like and what actions can practitioners, supervisors, and managers take to facilitate its development?
 That’s the subject of our latest “how to” video by ICCE Certified Trainer, Stacy Bancroft.
 It’s packed with practical strategies tested in real world clinical settings.

-P.S.: Want to interact with FIT Practitioners around the world?
+By the way, want to interact with FIT Practitioners around the world?
 Join the conversation here.

 Filed Under: evidence-based practice, Feedback Informed Treatment - FIT, FIT, Implementation